-To the extent we are able to hedge our RNG revenues, our hedging transactions expose us to the risk that a counterparty fails to perform under a derivative contract.
+To the extent we hedge our RNG revenues, our hedging transactions expose us to the risk that a counterparty fails to perform under a derivative contract.
 Volatility in the market index to which we hedge our RNG revenues could expose us to variability in our commodity based revenues.
 Disruptions in the financial markets could lead to sudden decreases in a counterparty's liquidity, which could make them unable to perform under the terms of the derivative contract and we may not be able to realize the benefit of the derivative contract.
-Any default by the counterparty to these derivative contracts when they become due would adversely affect our business, financial condition and results of operations.
+Any default by the counterparty to these derivative contracts could adversely affect our business, financial condition and results of operations.

-We also face credit risk through the sale of our RNG production.
-We are also subject to credit risk due to concentration of our RNG receivables with a limited number of significant customers.
-We do not require our customers to post collateral.
+We also face credit risk because we sell our RNG to a limited number of significant customers who do not post collateral.
 The inability or failure of our significant customers to meet their obligations to us or their insolvency or liquidation may adversely affect our financial results.